-If the CHAINLIVIAN has not received an initial billing notice from the receiving PHA by the deadline specified on form HUD-52665, it will contact the receiving PHA by phone, fax, or e-mail.
-If the receiving PHA reports that the family is not yet under HAP contract, the CHAINLIVIAN will inform the receiving PHA that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
-The CHAINLIVIAN will send the receiving PHA a written confirmation of its decision by mail.

-The CHAINLIVIAN will allow an exception to this policy if the family includes a person with disabilities and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA.
+If INLIVIAN has not received an initial billing notice from the receiving PHA by the deadline specified on form HUD-52665, it will contact the receiving PHA by phone, fax, or e-mail.
+If the receiving PHA reports that the family is not yet under HAP contract, INLIVIAN will inform the receiving PHA that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
+INLIVIAN will send the receiving PHA a written confirmation of its decision by mail.
+INLIVIAN will allow an exception to this policy if the family includes a person with disabilities and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA.